anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

     EC.presence_of_element_located((By.Name, "my-element"))
 )
 ```
 Waiting for the element to appear on the page is even more verbose and it requires 4 different import statements.
 I see teams create their own wait abstractions to get around this which isn't ideal.
-You could use [implicit waits](https://www.selenium.dev/documentation/webdriver/waits/#implicit-wait) instead, but that's usually not recommended.
+You could use [implicit waits](https://www.selenium.dev/documentation/webdriver/waits/#implicit-wait) instead, but they usually aren't recommended.

 ## Accessibility

-There are some recently added Selenium features that focused on accessibility ([Relative Locators](https://www.selenium.dev/documentation/webdriver/elements/locators/#relative-locators) added in 4.0), but in general, the preferred locators for finding elements in Selenium continue to be CSS or XPath expressions.
-Users generally don't see your CSS classes or XPath expressions and even worse, developers like to change those from time to time making your end-to-end tests brittle.
+Some recently added Selenium features have focused on accessibility ([relative Locators](https://www.selenium.dev/documentation/webdriver/elements/locators/#relative-locators) added in 4.0), but in general, the preferred locators for finding elements in Selenium continue to be CSS or XPath expressions.
+Users generally don't see your CSS classes or XPath expressions so they should not be your default choice.
+Even worse, developers like to change those, and that makes your end-to-end tests brittle.

-Even though Selenium has a `By.Role` locator it only finds the element with an explicit `role` attribute so you can't use it for finding implicit role names in the DOM the same way that you can with the Testing Library's `getByRole`.
+Selenium also doesn't offer the primary locator recommended by the Testing Library - By Role.
+This is very unfortunate since it's extremely difficult to write your own.
+I've tried, but implementing [this table of HTML elements and their roles](https://www.w3.org/TR/html-aria/#docconformance) goes beyond a weekend project 😓

 # The Solution